OverlayPlugin/cactbot/docs/LogGuide.md

 For example, the following log lines (or network packets) might be sent in sequence to have an enemy appear to jump to a new location:

-1. A [NetworkAbility line](#line-21-0x15-networkability) line with an associated animation to make it appear as though the actor is jumping.
+1. A [NetworkAbility](#line-21-0x15-networkability) line with an associated animation to make it appear as though the actor is jumping.
 2. An `ActorSetPos` line to change the actor's location.
 3. Another `NetworkAbility` line (or other packet) with an associated animation to make it